Abraham Fornander: Later life

 Fornander thrived on the international praise that his work had won him, but continued in his various official duties, including serving as acting governor of Maui.
 In 1886, he began to complain of pain in his mouth, and it soon became clear that he had a malignancy.
 Although he continued to travel as a circuit judge, the Hawaiian assembly voted him a pension of $1200 per month once he ceased to draw a government salary, together with a $2500 one-time grant to cover expenses incurred in the publication of his research which was described as "the most learned work ever written here [and] a credit to the author, to his adopted country, and to the Hawaiian people".

-In November 1886, Fornander was made a Knight Commander of the Royal Order of Kamehameha I, the last man ever awarded that honour, and in December, he was made a Knight of the North Star (Nordstjärneorden) by Oscar II of Sweden, King of Norway and Sweden.
+In November 1886, Fornander was made a Knight Commander of the Royal Order of Kamehameha I, the last man ever awarded that honour, and in December, he was made a Knight of the North Star (Nordstjärneorden) by Oscar II of Sweden, King of Sweden and Norway.

 On December 27, 1886, Fornander was appointed an associate justice of the supreme court and he was installed in the position early in the new year.
 His illness now was too far advanced for him to actually serve.
 His final months were spent in the home of his only daughter.
-He died November 1, 1887 from a prolonged battle with cancer.
+He died November 1, 1887, from a prolonged battle with cancer.